 David Horniak litigates complex, high-stakes civil and criminal cases around the country at both the trial and appellate levels.
-He represents clients in a broad range of substantive areas of litigation, with a particular focus on tax, patent, and food and beverage disputes.
-Among other things, David has guided clients through investigations and litigation brought by federal and state tax authorities; pharmaceutical patent infringement actions brought under the Hatch-Waxman Act; and class actions brought under state consumer-protection laws.
-His experience includes representing individuals and major corporations, and he has argued numerous motions, had an active role in multiple trials, and authored successful dispositive motions and appeals.
+He has successfully represented clients in a broad range of substantive areas of litigation, with a particular emphasis on investigations and litigation brought by federal and state criminal, securities, and tax authorities; legal malpractice defense; intellectual property litigation; and consumer class action defense.
+David has guided clients through investigations and litigation brought by the IRS, SEC, CFTC, DOJ, and state attorneys general; defended global law firms facing complex, multi-jurisdictional legal malpractice claims; prosecuted and defended pharmaceutical patent infringement actions and inter partes review proceedings; and defended food manufacturers in numerous class actions brought under state and federal consumer-protection laws.
+He has argued numerous motions, taken and defended countless depositions, had an active role in multiple trials, and authored successful dispositive motions and appeals.
 He was named to the Washington, D.C.
 “Rising Stars” list in the 2014–2019 editions of Super Lawyers.

 Born in California and raised in Minnesota, David graduated with honors from Dartmouth College, where he rowed varsity crew and was selected Academic All Ivy in the 2002 and 2003 seasons.
 After college, he managed operations for a distribution company in the Chicago area, where he assisted in the design and expansion of that company’s facility.
 David received his J.D. from the University of Michigan Law School, where he graduated magna cum laude, was a member of the Order of the Coif, and served as an editor of the Michigan Law Review.
 Following law school, David clerked in Seattle for Judge Ronald M. Gould of the U.S. Court of Appeals for the Ninth Circuit before joining Williams & Connolly in 2010.
 He lives in the District of Columbia with his wife and three sons.